ismaelbelhaouari/ismaelbelhaouari/README.md

-I'm Ismael Brahim Belhaouari, a Data science and artificial intelligence student at the university of maastricht with a keen interest in Machine Learning and Natural Language Processing, image/video processing and Data analysis Welcome to my GitHub profile!
+I'm **Ismael Brahim Belhaouari**, a **Data science and artificial intelligence student at the university of Maastricht** with a keen interest in Machine Learning and Natural Language Processing, image/video processing and Data analysis Welcome to my GitHub profile!

 ## About Me